Approved Non-CS Courses

 - ISE 532 (3 UNITS): Network Flows Tree, path flow problems and solution techniques.
 Methods for minimal cost flows.
 Applications.
 Prerequisite: ISE 330 or ISE 536 or departmental approval.

-- ISE 538 (3 UNITS): Markov Models for Performance Analysis Random variables, stochastic processes, birth-and-death processes, continuous and discrete time Markov chains with finite and infinite number of states, renewal phenomena, queueing systems.
+- ISE 538 (4 UNITS): Performance Analysis Using Markov Models Random variables, stochastic processes, birth-and-death processes, continuous and discrete time Markov chains with finite and infinite number of states, renewal phenomena, queuing systems.